jupyter-server/jupyter-scheduler/docs/users/index.md

 !["Delete and Stop buttons in Actions column"](./images/actions_list.png)

-When one of your jobs has completed, you can download its files by clicking "Download job files" button in "Ouput files" column.
+When one of your jobs has completed, you can download its input and output files by clicking the "Download job files" button in the "Output files" column.

 !["Download button in Output Files column"](./images/download_button.png)